JuliaLieb/2D3D_BCI_EEG/README.md

 - Run ``FeedbackModel/compute_csp_lda.py``.
 It takes ``messung.mat`` as input and computes the CSP and LDA coefficients.

 ### VR Environment
-Open the project ``VRFeedback`` in Unity.
+Open the project ``UnityGame`` in Unity.
 Make sure the VR headset (HTC Vive) is connected and that you are logged into SteamVR.

 In case the scene ``NeuronSphere`` is not visible it must be opened: ``File->Open Scene`` (the path of the scene is ``VRFeedback/Assets/Scenes/NeuronSphere.unity``).
 In the Inspector tab of the ``ScenarioController`` there are 2 important variables which must be set before the "game" is started: